When to use this guidance

 Intake and allocation

-When the national contact centre (NCC) receives a report of concern or becomes aware that the subsequent tamariki criteria apply, a parent is added as a participant and an indicator will automatically appear in the CYRAS record of te tamaiti.
+When the National Contact Centre (NCC) receives a report of concern or becomes aware that the section 18B criteria of the subsequent child provisions apply, the parent is added as a participant and an indicator will automatically appear in the CYRAS record of te tamaiti.
 This alerts the site of the section 18A subsequent tamariki.
 NCC uses the decision response tool and refers onto the relevant site.

-The site will analyse the information and confirm te tamaiti to be a subsequent tamaiti.
+The site will analyse the information and confirm te tamaiti to be a subsequent child.

-If reports of concern are received for a tamaiti who has a parent who meets section 18B or if they’ve been flagged in CYRAS then:
+If reports of concern are received for a tamaiti who has a parent who meets the section 18B criteria, then:

 - a ‘further action’ decision response outcome will be recorded